FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 multiply 5: (82, "supercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocious")
 ```

 Huzzah!
-It works and that looks a lot cleaner than before, how plugin developers don't need to worry about how we are doing what we do but instead can just focus on their task.
+It works and that looks a lot cleaner than before, now plugin developers don't need to worry about how we are doing what we do but instead can just focus on their task.
 In the next part, we are going to cover a real world example of how you might use this scheme to extend an application.
 We are going to focus on extending [mdbook](https://github.com/rust-lang-nursery/mdBook) to allow web assembly plugins for preprocessing.